 No one enjoys feeling powerless.

 But when we’re brought to the end of our own strength we remember we are finite.
-We’re forced to remember that we need God.
+We’re forced to admit that we need God.

 It’s easy to lose hope when darkness threatens to swallow us whole.
-There are things I must do to give my brain its best chance and minimize the negative impact on my loved ones.
-I have tools to minimize the severity of my crashes.
+There are things I must do to give my brain its best chance and limit the negative impact on my loved ones.
+I have tools to reduce the severity of my crashes.

 But I can’t fix the glitch in my brain.
 I can’t heal myself.